 Reading for Pleasure:

-You might like to share stories with your child simply for the love and enjoyment a good book creates when you read it!
-This is one that I really enjoy that you might like to share with your child:
+You might like to share stories with your child simply for the love of reading!
+I have posted some below which you might like to share with your child:

 Daily Fitness for your Child: